yinyangsammy/snapshot-location-assessment/README.md

 - ### Desktop Improvements

-    - ### Homepage Improvements for Desktop & Mobile:
+    - ### Improvements for Desktop:

       - **Best Practices**

       - If I want to improve my *Best Practices* score for the Homepage, I need to rely less on the the third-party Wise fx exchange widget I am using and use one I have developed myself.
+I have actually developed my own.
 The reasons for using the Wise one for now are as follows:

-      - The design is pleasing and it is fast.
+      - Their design is more pleasing on the eye and it is faster to load, as it's not relying .

       - I c